1Password/scim-examples/docker/README.md

 You’ll also need to set the environment variable `OP_LETSENCRYPT_DOMAIN` within `scim.env` to the URL you selected during [PREPARATION.md](/PREPARATION.md).
 Open that in your preferred text editor and change `OP_LETSENCRYPT_DOMAIN` to that domain name.

+Ensure that `OP_LETSENCRYPT_DOMAIN` is set to the domain name you’ve set up before continuing.

 And finally, use `docker-compose` to deploy:

 ```bash